-Name of Director DIN P Number of Meeting Name of Birector Diiv Committee Board Held Attended Mr. Ashish Singh 01768711 Chairman Nominee Director 3 3 Mr. A. Krishnamoorthy 00386122 Member Independent Director 3 3 Dr. J. Sadakkadulla 07544406 Member Independent Director 3 3 Mr. M. S. Sundara Rajan 00169775 Member Independent Director 3 3 c.
+Name of Director DIN Р Number of Meeting Name of Director Dii Committee Board Held Attended Mr. Ashish Singh 01768711 Chairman Nominee Director 4 4 Mr. A. Krishnamoorthy 00386122 Member Independent Director 4 4 Dr. J. Sadakkadulla 07544406 Member Independent Director 4 4 Mr. M. S. Sundara Rajan 00169775 Member Independent Director 4 4 c.
 CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

 The Company has duly constituted a Corporate Social Responsibility (CSR) Committee as per the provisions of Section 135 of the Act and has devised a policy for the implementation of the CSR framework, broadly defining the areas of spending for promotion / development, at least two per cent of its average net profits made during the three immediately preceding Financial Years on the activities mentioned under Schedule VII of the Act.
+The CSR policy of the Company is available at the website of the Company www.idfcbharat.com.

-During the year under review, the CSR Committee was re-constituted once on May 03, 2019.
-During the year, the CSR Committee met two (2) time on May 03, 2019 and October 18, 2019.
+During the year under review, there were no change in the composition of the CSR Committee.
+During the year, the CSR Committee met one (01) time on May 01, 2020.
 All the recommendations of the Committee during the year were accepted by the Board.